 George Todica is a Romanian pianist based in the United Kingdom.
 Born in Iasi in 1993, he started his musical training when he was six, under the guidance of Silvia Panzariu.
 He went on attending the Octav Bancila School of Arts, later joining the classes of Raluca Panzariu, Andrei Enoiu-Panzariu, and having private lessons with pianist Iulian Arcadi Trofin.
 George came to the United Kingdom in 2010, after winning the ‘Constantin Silvestri’ Scholarship which allowed him study for one year at the Stewart’s Melville College in Edinburgh.
 A year later he entered the Royal Conservatoire of Scotland where he would study for the next six years, under the guidance of Graeme McNaught, Norman Beedie and Jonathan Plowright.

 As a concert pianist, he had his debut at the Wigmore Hall in October 2018.
 George has performed internationally in prestigious halls such as the Philharmonic Hall in Trento, the Mozarteum Concert Hall in Salzburg, the Dôme de Pontoise in France and in the UK, at St. Martin-in-the-fields, Glasgow Royal Concert Hall, Yamaha Music London, Bradford Cathedral, Buxton Festival, Brunton Theatre, Edinburgh Society of Musicians, Inverness Town Hall, Ardkinglas Castle in Argyll, Theatre Clwyd in Wales, and various other venues.
-George is also a keen chamber musician, performing regularly with soprano Charlotte Hoather, violinist Maria Gîlicel and as part of the Chloe Piano Trio.
+George is also a keen chamber musician, performing regularly with soprano Charlotte Hoather, and with violinist Maria Gîlicel and cellist Jobine Siekman as part of the Chloe Piano Trio.